 - Return to the starting position and repeat for 2 sets of 20 repetitions

-It’s really important to maintain pressure of the lower back on the floor by performing the posterior tilt described in the first exercise.
-Once the back lifts up the abdominals are no longer being worked and instead you will be strengthening the already overactive hip flexors.
-It may be helpful to keep one hand under your lower back to make sure you’re maintaining downward pressure.
-As your abdominal strength increases you will be able to lower your legs farther without the back arching.
+It’s important to maintain pressure of the lower back on the floor by performing the posterior tilt described in the first exercise.
+It may be helpful to keep one hand under your lower back to make sure downward pressure is maintained.
+As abdominal strength increases the legs will be able to lower farther without the back arching.

 - Begin lying on your back with both knees bent